GioF71/portainer-systemd/README.md

 **Usage**

-You can check that the service is running using the following:
+You can check if the service is running using the following:

 `systemctl status portainer`